 A supporter of Forgotten Soldiers Outreach since 2006, Bill joined the Board of Directors in 2018.
 He graduated from the United States Military Academy and went on to serve in the United States Air Force as a pilot from 1970-1976.
 During that time, he was the recipient of numerous military awards, including the Distinguished Flying Cross, Purple Heart, POW Medal and Bronze Star.
 Bill is a retired senior system engineer and is very active in the armed forces community.

 Originally from California, Jeanelle moved to Florida in 2004.
 She started volunteering with Forgotten Soldiers Outreach in 2008 while her son was deployed with the Air Force.
 With her professional office management and organizational skills, Jeanelle was hired as the Assistant to the Executive Director in 2010.
 Jeanelle is an active advocate for our troops and works tirelessly to ensure they are not forgotten.

 Tara started her career working in community corrections as a probation officer and a child protective investigator.
 Recognizing the needs within the community, she switched gears and started life coaching for non-profit organizations which afforded many years of experience in the chemical dependency field as a substance abuse counselor.
 After being married to a veteran with PTSD, it was time to focus on her family and she switched to a finance career.
 In 2014, she started volunteering for Forgotten Soldiers Outreach and ultimately became the Finance Manager.

 Gina’s career has spanned over thirty years in emergency services and law enforcement.
 After retiring in 2013 as a Captain, she began volunteering with Forgotten Soldiers Outreach.
 The organization’s mission resonated with her as her nephew had served with the Navy in Iraq.
-Gina now works as the Volunteer Manager, organizing events and managing the volunteer activities.
+Gina is the Social Media Coordinator.